Canada: Foreign Investment Review

 - Industries with such restrictions include telecommunications, broadcasting, air transport, financial services and uranium mining.

-Canadian businesses in the following areas are considered to be ‘cultural businesses’:the publication, distribution or sale of books, magazines, periodicals or newspapers in print or electronic form;
+• the publication, distribution or sale of books, magazines, periodicals or newspapers in print or electronic form;

-the production, distribution, sale or exhibition of film or video products;
+• the production, distribution, sale or exhibition of film or video roducts;

 - If the Canadian business being acquired is engaged in a cultural business, or if the purchaser is not a WTO investor and the target is not controlled by a WTO investor, the asset value review threshold for direct acquisitions is C$5 million and for indirect acquisitions is C$50 million. (‘Cultural business’ for these purposes is defined somewhat more broadly than as set out in footnote 3, above.)
 If the value of the assets of the Canadian business exceed 50 per cent of the value of all assets being acquired in the transaction, the transaction is effectively deemed to be a direct acquisition and, as such, the C$5 million threshold applies to the investment.

 - The rules as to whether a person is a WTO investor for purposes of the ICA are complex.
 Very generally, ‘WTO investors’ are nationals, permanent residents and governments of WTO members, and entities ultimately controlled by them.
 ‘WTO members’ are the member countries of the World Trade Organization.